History and Overview of Turks and Caicos

 Most tourists are advised to rent a car for their stay, unless they plan to spend most of their time at their resort.

-Renting a Car, and Driving
+Renting a Car and Driving

 Taxis

 Fares are very high by most standards.
 If you are staying for several days, it’s advised that you rent a car.
-It’s also advised that you negotiate your taxi fare before entering the taxi.
+It’s also advised that you confirm your taxi fare before entering the taxi.

-Inter-island Flights and Ferries
+Inter-Island Flights and Ferries

 Accommodation